 While heading to TAFE* College offers you an exciting new world of possibilities, it can be pretty intense with all the work you'll be asked to do.
 It's a process that calls for lots of dedication, and the subject matter may also be at a higher level than you're used to.
 All this pressure can cause academic burnout, which can risk your entire learning journey.

 Tip: Keep and maintain a study planner to ensure you pace yourself correctly.
 Also, ensure you vary your routine, including stress-busting exercise and outside time.

 Many students studying residentially for the first time will never have had to manage their money on their own before.
 The problem is, surviving on your own two feet requires that you get a handle on your finances - as you're always going to need to pay bills and buy food etc. Get into financial trouble while at college, and it again might put your study plans at risk.

 Tip: Download one of many free smartphone budgeting apps that allow you to gain a firm grasp on your money and even plan ahead!

 - Adjusting to Having a Roommate

 If you've moved straight from home to further education, then there's a good possibility that you'll have had your own room your entire life.
 However, that may not be your reality at TAFE* college, as many 1st-year students share dorm facilities.
 This can result in disagreements and stress that you didn't anticipate - particularly if your personalities clash.

-Tip: Try and make friends with your roommate early on, adjusting your thinking.
+Tip: Adjust your thinking early on and make friends with your roommate.
 Communal living can take a little getting used to, but with the right attitude, you’ll be fine.

 It's not an understatement to say that going to college can turn your life upside down.
 Making a success of the transition requires you to make some big adjustments, but it's something that many people do every year.
 With the right approach, you can too.